-Shake your umbrella in my direction if you can remember a bit of software called Stormcloud.
+Shake your umbrella in my direction if you can remember an app called ‘Stormcloud’.

-It cost a modest $2.99¹ and topped the Ubuntu Software Centre sales chart for six months running.
+What’s unique about Stormcloud is that it wasn’t free.
+It cost a modest $2.99¹, yet topped the Ubuntu Software Centre sales chart for six months running.

-While it never set out to reinvent the wheel — there were no OpenGL-powered weather effects blown across your screen — it did what it did well: offer a competent crop of customisation features, weather forecasts, and throw some neat desktop integration into the mix.
+While this weather app didn’t set out to reinvent the wheel — there were no OpenGL-powered weather effects blown across your screen — it did what it did well: offer a competent crop of customisation features, show weather forecasts, and offer some neat desktop integration.

 But being one of the best selling apps on Ubuntu didn’t stop it vanishing faster than the smell after it rains.